Resinchem/Ultimate-Bedside-Lamp/docs/onboarding.md

 Once you have successfully flashed the firmware to your Primary and Display controllers, the next step is to connect them—along with your RGBW bulb—to your local Wi-Fi network.

-> ### 🌐 Local Network Reminder
-> While these devices require a Wi-Fi connection to communicate with each other, they **do not** require active internet access for core functionality.
+**🌐 Local Network Reminder**<br>While these devices require a Wi-Fi connection to communicate with each other, they **do not** require active internet access for core functionality.
 External services (like Home Assistant or OpenWeatherMap) are entirely optional.
 {: .note }

 ---